 The vines in the weaker areas of the vineyard have become more resilient to extreme heat due to the increased buffering capacity of the soil and, on average, block yields have increased.
 Since focusing on improving the uniformity of the vineyard, an increase in yield and fruit quality has been observed and, in 2019, all blocks achieved A grade.
 The improvements in yield and fruit grading translated to an approximately 20% increase in revenue for the business, which has resulted in an overall economic benefit from the investment in soil remediation.
 The aim for the future is to continue soil remediation activities and to deliver improved yield and quality each year.

 In 2020 Madgett commenced a comprehensive regime to measure baseline soil carbon across the vineyard, with the assistance of Natural Resources Adelaide and Mt Lofty Ranges and soil and precision viticulture consultants.
 Soil cores were collected down to 30 cm from the mid-row and undervine areas.
 These will be analysed for soil organic carbon levels and will be tested again in five years to observe any changes.
 The collection of aerial NDVI imagery is continuing and seen as critical to evaluating management practices and assessing change over time.
 It is expected that removing variability in the vineyard will support the ongoing sustainability of the business.

-This case study was undertaken as part of the ‘Valuing nature in viticulture’ project in collaboration with the Food Agility Cooperative Research Centre, Queensland University of Technology and National Australia Bank, and with the cooperation of Oli Madgett, Proprietor, The Madgetts Block.
+This case study was undertaken as part of the ‘Valuing nature in viticulture’ project in collaboration with The AWRI, the Food Agility Cooperative Research Centre, Queensland University of Technology and National Australia Bank, and with the cooperation of Oli Madgett, Proprietor, The Madgetts Block.